How Long Does it Take to Build a Guitar?

 Yes.
 All build prices include a case.
 Depending on the model and build quality.
 You will be offered many options and choose which one best suits you.
 We do not, under any circumstances, advise using a softshell case.
 Zoe Guitars uses cases made by the following case builders:

 How Do I Take Care of My New Instrument?

-1. When not in use, please place the guitar in it’s case and at a room temperature that doesn’t exceed the temperatures of 65-85 degrees.
+2. When not in use, please place the guitar in it’s case and at a room temperature that doesn’t exceed the temperatures of 65-85 degrees.
 Preferably, 75 degrees is perfect.
-Never store with a capo on the neck.
+Never store your guitar with a capo on the neck.

-2. Never ever leave the instrument in hot cars, extreme humid, dry climates, or directly in the sun.
+3. Never, under any circumstances, leave the instrument in hot or cold cars, extreme humidity, either dry or moist climates, or directly in the sun.
 Drastic temperatures in either direction and drastic sudden changes in humidity are a guitar’s worst enemy.

 3. When traveling, always insist on carrying your guitar on board the plane.
-Even though most cargo areas are pressurized, unseen instrument care can lead to issues.
-No one is going to care for your instrument like you are.
-If traveling by automobile, never leave the instrument, even for a short time, in a locked enclosed situation.
+Even though most cargo areas are pressurized, unseen instrument handling can lead to issues.
+No one is going to care for your instrument like you do.
+If traveling by automobile, never leave the instrument, even for a short time, in a locked, enclosed situation.
 Temperatures raise and lower extremely fast.
-Hiscox cases are some of the best in the industry at keeping temperatures constant for longer periods of time, but you should never rely on something out of your control for instrument care.

 4. When changing strings, do so one at a time to allow neck stress to remain constant.